THINGS TO KNOW AFTER WATER DAMAGE OCCURS

 Water damage is categorized as one of three levels by how polluted the water source was that caused the damage.

-Category 3: Water that is highly contaminated and can contain pathogenic, toxigenic, or other harmful agents.
+Water that is highly contaminated and can contain pathogenic, toxigenic, or other harmful agents.
 Contact can cause severe illness or worse.
-Water from a sewage backup or storm water are examples.
+Water from a sewage backup or storm water intrusion are some examples.